estnltk/estnltk-workflows/diff_named_entities/readme.md

 # Comparing different versions of named entity annotations

-Scripts for running named entity (NE) recognizer on a PostgreSQL collection that has named entity annotations, and comparing old and new named entity annotations.
+Scripts for running named entity (NE) recognizer on a PostgreSQL collection, and comparing old and new named entity annotations.

-Requirements: Python 3.6+, [Psycopg 2](https://www.psycopg.org), EstNLTK v1.6.7+
+Requirements: Python 3.6+, [Psycopg 2](https://www.psycopg.org), EstNLTK v1.6.8+

 * `diff_ner_tagger.py` -- Runs NerTagger on given PostgreSQL collection that has named entity annotations.
 Finds differences between old and new NE annotations.
 Outputs summarized statistics about differences, and writes all differences into a file.
 For detailed usage information, run: `python diff_ner_tagger.py -h`